pwyliu/kace-ticketdashboard/README.md

 #Now edit conf.py to set your Kace DB settings and set up teams if you want to use them
 vim conf.py

-#Then start up app to see if it runs.
+#Start up the app to see if it runs.
 For real deployment, see next section.
 python kace-ticketdash.py
 ```